 Even public sector debt of 60% of GDP is quite low compared to the historical average of public sector debt in the UK during the twentieth century.
 The very high period of debt in the 1950s was not a barrier to economic expansion.

 The level of Net government borrowing at 2011/12 prices

 - 1997-98 – £ 7.8 bn

 - 2007-08 – £ 40.3 bn

 Government borrowing as a % of GDP.

-At the start of 2007, there were few economists expressing concern at government borrowing running at 36% of GDP.
-By post-war standards, UK government debt was low and the government appeared to be meeting its own reasonable fiscal targets.
+At the start of 2007, there were few economists expressing concern at government debt running at 36% of GDP.
+By post-war standards, UK government debt was very low and the government appeared to be meeting its own reasonable fiscal targets.